The 12 Most Overpriced Housing Markets In The World

 Photo: Bronte Capital

-Property prices in the U.S. may have fallen 2% in February, but many homeowners around the world are in the midst of a massive housing bubble.Prices continue to be pushed up by the traditional formula: excessive demand, inadequate supply, and easy lending.
+The U.S. housing market may have crashed, but bubbles around the world keep blowing.Prices in some of the world’s major real estate markets continue to be inflated by real reasons, like scarcity, and by less savory realities, like easy credit and speculation.

-The Economist has broken down which markets are most overvalued, by comparing rental prices to sale prices of properties.
+The Economist has broken down which markets are most over-inflated, by comparing rental prices to sale prices of properties.

-We’ve added context on each market by looking at GDP growth, unemployment levels and changes in monetary policy to figure out if a bubble is actually forming in any of these markets.
+This reflects what the cash flow is on a potential investment property versus the underlying asset value.
+If you don’t get much cash out of the rental, the property purchase makes less and less sense.

+Beyond the rent to price ratio, we’ve included some detail on each market than may explain why it’s due for a correction, continued growth, or is a bubble ready to pop.

 Source: The Economist